kevindacho08-bit/CS143-Final-Coding-Project/README.md

 # Scholarship Search Engine & Tracker
-This program receives user data and matches it with eligible scholarship opportunities.
+This program receives user data and matches uses that information\
-blah blah
+to match the user with eligible scholarship opportunities.
+This program also helps track accepted Scholarship oppurtunities\
+by user.

 ## OOP Hierarchy
 ## Explain what earch class does